 A few days I go I did my main weekly food shop and I came home with an armful of stunning vegetables.
 In fact 70% of my shopping was vegetables.
 And not just the usual beans and broccoli.
 I got cabbage, beets, eggplant, romanesco cauliflower.

 The idea for this rainbow slaw came to me at night.
-I have a bit of a flu and was tossing and turning in bed thinking about unpleasant things like taxes, the state of London transport and how it affects my kids school route, family health issues, you name it.
+I have the flu at the moment and was tossing and turning in bed thinking about unpleasant things like taxes, the state of London transport and how it affects my kids school route, family health issues, you name it.
 And then my mind switched to food and just like that I was in my safe place.

 I started thinking about what I would like to blog about this year (by the way, if you have any requests, please leave them in the comment section), and I knew I wanted to share more recipes using vegetables in a creative way.

 When I met Brad he barely ate any vegetables simply because he didn’t enjoy them.
 He was 18.
 However, my kids are now 11 and 13, and my son routinely finishes off a salad from the serving bowl at dinner time after everyone else is done eating!

 My kids love vegetables and argue over the last piece of broccoli or who got the bigger avocado half!